matrix-org/synapse-email-account-validity/README.md

 ## Templates

-If they are not already there, copy the [templates](/email_account_validity/templates) into Synapse's templates directory (or replace them with your own).
 The templates the module will use are:

 * `notice_expiry.(html|txt)`: The content of the renewal email.
 It gets passed the following variables: